oracle-livelabs/adb/shared/adb-load-analyze-workshop/develop-dashboards/develop-dashboards.md

     ![Click Download Wallet.](./images/download-instance-wallet.png " ")

-    > **Note:** Oracle recommends that you provide a database-specific wallet, using Instance Wallet, to end users and for application use whenever possible.
-Regional wallets should only be used for administrative purposes that require potential access to all Autonomous Databases within a region.

 3. Specify a password of your choice for the wallet.
 You will need this password when connecting Oracle Analytics Cloud to the database in the next step.
 Click **Download** to download the wallet file to your client machine.